"So help me God" at swearing-in

 was first circulated before the court case began.
 Also, the Caylors apparently did not have a

 daughter.
-Thus the swearing-in events were a work of fiction.
-3
+Thus the swearing-in events appear to be a work of fiction.
+3 Apparently, this Email was actually written by the daughter

 Someone might have recently made the Email's data agree with the Gallup poll's

 numbers.
-When asked "Do you believe in God, or is it something
+When the pollsters asked "Do you believe in God, or is it something

 However, during the same survey, American adults were asked: "Do